contagon/handbook/handbook/25-temple-and-family-history-work.md

 ### 25.3.8 Area Temple and Family History Advisers

 Area Presidencies may call area temple and family history advisers.
-If circumstances allow, one person or one couple can be called for each coordinating council.
+If circumstances allow, one individual or one couple can be called for each coordinating council.
 Advisers typically serve for three to five years.

+An area adviser individual or couple may be designated to support the efforts of other area advisers assigned to coordinating councils in the area.

 The Area Presidency may assign Area Seventies to coordinate the work of these advisers in coordinating councils.
 Advisers’ work should align with the area’s focus.

-As directed by the Area Presidency and Area Seventies, advisers help stake presidents fulfill their responsibilities for temple and family history work.
+As directed by the Area Presidency or an assigned Area Seventy, advisers assist stake presidents to fulfill their responsibilities to help unite families for eternity through temple and family history work (see [25.3.1](25-temple-and-family-history-work.md#2531-stake-presidency)).
 Advisers assist stake presidents in teaching people who serve in the following callings about their responsibilities:

 * High councilors
 * Stake Relief Society presidencies